marcduiker/azure-functions-java-workshop/labs/lab2.md

 }
 ```

 > Note that this class has partitionKey and rowKey properties.
-These are required for saving this object in Table Storage in the next lab.
+These are required for saving this object in Azure Table Storage in the next lab.

 ## Add a QueueOutput Binding